 Let’s go through an example.

-This is how a typical order block looks like.
-This is a supply zone where price remained encapsulated between 1.1911 and 1.1920 before breaking out on the lower side.
+This is what a typical order block looks like.
+This is a supply zone where prices remained encapsulated between 1.1911 and 1.1920 before breaking out on the lower side.

 View this post on Instagram

 The order blocks are mainly of two types:

 A bearish bar or candle is formed before an upward move takes place.
 It results in breaking the structure and making a new high or higher high.
 Such a structure is anticipated to render support to the price.

 A bullish bar or candle is formed before a downward move takes place.
 It results in breaking the structure and making a new low or lower low.
 Such a structure is anticipated to render resistance to the price.

 An order block appears after a strong uptrend or downtrend.
 Then the order block looks like a bottom or top.
 Price escapes the order block with high momentum breakout, or it results in a reversal of a trend.
 Price should not remain held in the order block for a longer period.